sztomi/sztomi.github.io/_posts/2016-12-13-conan-is-not-a-barbarian.md

 target_link_libraries(timer ${CONAN_LIBS})
 ```

+The `conanbuildinfo.cmake` is what conan generates while performing `conan
+install` (because the cmake generator was added to the conanfile).

-On top of that, conan also generates easily parsable txt files, so you can get
+On top of that, conan can also generate easily parsable txt files, so you can get
-away with minimal scripting if you use a build system not yet supported by
+away with minimal scripting if you use a build system not yet directly supported by
 conan.

 ## Packages on conan.io